-All Sciaenops ocellatus and Cynoscion nebulosus otolith age files have now been compiled into a single database to promote efficient use of the data.
-Although physical samples go back to 1995, preliminary analysis of spotted seatrout (Cynoscion nebulosus) otolith data has resulted in fishes back-aged to the 1990 cohort.
-Significant trends in growth among years and among Texas estuaries have been observed, and these trends are being used to assess drivers of growth and mortality.
+Data analysis is ongoing for the Spotted Seatrout and Red Drum otoliths age/length data.
+Significant trends in growth among years and among Texas estuaries have been observed, and these trends are being used to assess drivers of growth and mortality in Red Drum.
 Currently, work is ongoing on a publication dealing with spotted seatrout age and body growth over a near 30-year span.
 Spotted seatrout otolith collections were discontinued due to COVID-19, and these collections are unlikely to resume in the near future.
-Similarly, we are evaluating whether to continue with red drum collections next year.
+Similarly, we are likely to discontinue Red Drum otolith collections in 2021.